 Most resurveys designed to detect elevational range shifts take advantage of well-sampled, historical studies of a single set of sites along an elevational gradient (e.g., Moritz et al. 2008, Nufio et al. 2010, Rowe et al. 2010, Tingley et al. 2012).
 The contemporary researchers resurvey those particular sites as best as possible to detect change.
 But those ideal historical datasets are rare and if we limit ourselves to such studies, we will not proceed in detecting climate change effects much beyond published work.
 Herein we used a more regionally expansive methodology by building a dataset of historical elevational distributions for two mountain slopes, based on specimens and records of multiple generations of researchers.
 Then, we compared these historical datasets to contemporarily collected data through an extensive trapping effort augmented by specimens and records of additional researchers.
 This methodology has advantages as the elevational ranges are based on many more sites, potentially capturing the elevational ranges on a mountain more completely and reducing stochastic effects of a particular year or two of sampling (McCain et al. 2016).
 Further, because the historical ranges are determined by the highest and lowest observations across nearly 100 years of sampling, detecting changes may be a higher statistical bar than detecting changes at single sites sampled briefly.
-However, there are also disadvantages as the comparisons are not at known single sites, and the sampling is broader spatially and temporally, thus patchier.
+However, there are also disadvantages as the comparisons are not at known single sites, and the sampling is broader spatially and temporally, and thus patchier.
 There is also more potential error in the species identifications and locality information than in a single gradient study.

 We combat these sampling issues in multiple ways.
 First, the specimens, their identifications, their localities, and elevations were vetted extensively with particular emphasis on records near the elevational margins for each species since historical and contemporary comparisons are essentially comparisons of the range limit samples.
 Difficult to identify species (i.e., shrews, chipmunks, voles, and Peromyscus) received special emphasis on re-identifications, molecular analyses, and quantitative morphological models (King and McCain 2015, e.g., Chinn 2018, McCain et al. 2018).
 Second, we built Bayesian models to estimate sampling-based uncertainty across each gradient tailored to the species’ detections and detectability as well as the overall distribution of samples.
 This led to 95% Bayesian limits that were robustly extended beyond the empirical ranges for comparisons between time periods by accounting for the influence of patchy sampling.
 The maximum contemporary elevation for many species was higher than any historical record for either region (southwest quadrant or northeast quadrant of Colorado), making it unlikely that the upward shifts were due to historical undersampling of high elevations in each of these two mountains.
 Similarly, many of the upward shifting species had changes in both their lower and upper limits that were well below the highest elevations on each mountain.
 The Front Range Mountains were the better sampled of the historical gradients, and showed stronger elevational shifts while detecting similar patterns as the lesser sampled San Juan Mountains.
-Even if you remove all the San Juan analyses, the conclusions remain unchanged.
+The conclusions remain unchanged within either mountain range.